Special Feature Series: “Changemakers”- Dr. Marion Nestle And Her Favorite Arugula Salad

 Dr. Marion Nestle: Advertising and marketing are not supposed to be noticeable.
 When they are working well, they slip below the radar of critical thinking.
 Soda companies have spent fortunes to convince people, especially young people, that sodas are cool, sexy, and fun.
 Coke and Pepsi are iconic American food products.
 It’s hard to believe that their primary goal is to sell products that aren’t good for people.

-Simmer + Sauce: Your book gives health advocates suggestions on how to tackle a number of “soda politics” issues.
+Simmer + Sauce: Your book gives health advocates suggestions on how to tackle several “soda politics” issues.
 How can this advocacy work improve?

 Dr. Marion Nestle: Much has been written about how to do advocacy successfully.
 Mostly it involved setting clear goals, working with people you are trying to reach to develop strategies for achieving those goals, doing a lot of community outreach, having a clear “ask,” and going for it.
 When communities do food advocacy by the book, they succeed.
 That’s how Berkeley passed its soda tax, for example.

 Simmer + Sauce: You imply we may be “winning” this war against soda companies, can you elaborate on how?

 Dr. Marion Nestle: The bottom line is that soda sales have been declining steadily since about 2000.
 That’s a win.